git-cola/git-cola/docs/git-cola.rst

 of tools within the `git cola` interface.
 Changes are saved and restored at application shutdown/startup.

-`git cola` can be configured to not save custom layouts by unsetting the `Save Window Settings` option in the `git cola` preferences.
+`git cola` can be configured to not save custom layouts by disabling the `Save Window Settings` option in the `git cola` preferences.